 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Pennsylvania.

-If you will be wrapping up the deceased person’s affairs, you'll require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+If you'll be wrapping up the deceased person's affairs, you'll need multiple official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

-If you need to order copies of a death certificate after the time of death has passed, go to the website of the Pennsylvania Department of Health, where you'll find options to order death certificates online, in person, or using a downloadable mail-in order form.
+If you need to order copies of a death certificate after the time of death has passed, visit the Pennsylvania Department of Health, where you'll find options to order death certificates online, in person, or using a downloadable mail-in order form.

 In Pennsylvania, you must provide a copy of your government issued photo ID or other acceptable identification at the time you order the death certificates.
 Each copy of Pennsylvania death certificate costs $20 (with additional fees for online processing), but the fee does not apply to requests for military members.

 In Pennsylvania, anyone can obtain a copy of a death certificate if the death occurred at least 50 years ago.
-Otherwise, you can obtain a certified copy of a death certificate if you are:
+Otherwise, you can obtain a certified copy of a death certificate if you are over 18 and:

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still common, embalming is rarely necessary; refrigeration serves the same purpose.

 In Pennsylvania, embalming is never absolutely required.
-Pennsylvania rules do, however, require a body to be embalmed, placed in a sealed casket, or refrigerated if final disposition does not occur within 24 hours.
+Pennsylvania rules do, however, require a body to be embalmed, placed in a sealed casket, or refrigerated if final disposition (burial or cremation) does not occur within 24 hours.
 If refrigeration is chosen, final disposition must occur within five hours of removal from refrigeration.
 After 36 hours of refrigeration, public viewing is discouraged.
 (49 Pa.
 Code § 13.201.)

-In addition, if the death was due to a noncontagious disease and will be shipped by common carrier (such as an airplane) to a place that cannot be reached within 24 hours after death, the body must be embalmed or placed in a specially sealed container.
-(28 Pennsylvania Code § 1.23.)
+In addition, if the death was due to a noncontagious disease and the body will be shipped by common carrier (such as an airplane) to a place that can't be reached within 24 hours after death, the body must be either embalmed or placed in a specially sealed container.
+(28 Pa.
+Code § 1.23.)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

-No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+No. In fact, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build the casket, if you prefer.

 Pennsylvania law also requires that you obtain a permit from the local registrar or State Registrar of Vital Statistics before you cremate a body.
 (35 Pa.
 Stat. § 450.504.)
 In Pennsylvania, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.